daklassen/daklassen.github.io/_posts/2017-03-28-DesignPatterns.markdown

 {% endhighlight %}

 To sum it up, I've shown you three creational design pattern:
-1. The **Singleton** for sitatuations in which you want to make sure, only one single instance is created throughout the whole application.
+1. The **Singleton** for situations in which you want to make sure, only one single instance is created throughout the whole application.
-2. The **Factory** for situation in which you want to get preconfigured instances based on some criteria.
+2. The **Factory** for situations in which you want to get preconfigured instances based on some criteria.
 3. The **Builder** for classes that would otherwise need a huge list of parameters in the constructor.